KoraKu/ProjectMaker/README.md

 > Note : All **non-alphanumerical** characters will be turned to `_` in the header file's text

+### Creating class

+To create a class the project language must be C++.
+Project Manager also generate template class inside the generated files making `class` more useful than `header` when working with C++

+Class creation is the same as header creation with the `class` keyword replacing the `header` keyword

+`pjm new class entity`

+> Note : Everything from header creation also applies to class creation
 ### Creating main

-TO create the main file for your program use this command :
+To create the main file for your program use this command :

 ```
 pjm new main